RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

          /rc/administration/setup-and-editing/create-subscription/
          /rc/administration/setup/create-subscription/
 ---
 Fixed Size subscription plans support low throughput workflows.
-Several tiers are available, each designed for different memory sizes and integration requirements.
+Several plans are available, each designed for different memory sizes.

-When creating your subscription, you'll need to know which tier to choose.
+When creating your subscription, you'll need to choose the plan that suits your needs.

 If you're new to Redis Cloud, the [quick start]({{<relref "/rc/rc-quickstart.md">}}) helps you create an account with a free subscription and an initial database.
 You also learn how to connect to your database.

-## Fixed plan subscription tiers
+## Fixed plans

 Fixed plan pricing scales according to the memory size of the database defined in the subscription.
 Additional limits also apply, as shown in the tables below (updated February 2024).